Local structures on stratified spaces: Introduction

-Our goal in work is thus a theory of smoothly stratified spaces which is well-behaved in families, possessing the fine geometric features of Whitney's theory on objects and the robust features of Siebenmann's theory in families, which combine so as to give strong regularity in families.
+Our goal in this work is thus a theory of smoothly stratified spaces which is well-behaved in families, possessing the fine geometric features of Whitney's theory on objects and the robust features of Siebenmann's theory in families, which combine so as to give strong regularity in families.
 In particular, we require well-behaved spaces of smooth maps, embeddings, and tangential structures (such as orientations, spin structures, or framings) on stratified spaces.

 We satisfy these requirements by the introduction of conical smoothness of maps.
-This is intrinsic and makes no reference to an ambient smooth manifold, as in Whitney's definition.
+The notion of conical smoothness is intrinsic and makes no reference to an ambient smooth manifold, as in Whitney's definition.
 It implies strong regularity along closed strata -- in particular, the Whitney conditions -- so that there exist tubular neighborhoods along singularity loci.
-We prove an inverse function theorem, which simultaneously implies many of the excellent features in the geometric and topological theories: on the geometric side, it implies the openness of transversality due to Trotman \cite{trotman}; like on the topological side, it implies an isotopy extension theorem, which here follows by standard arguments from the existence of tubular neighborhoods in our conically smooth theory.
+We prove an inverse function theorem, which simultaneously implies many of the excellent features in the geometric and topological theories: on the geometric side, it should imply an openness of transversality like that due to Trotman \cite{trotman} (see Conjecture \ref{conj.transversality}); like on the topological side, it implies an isotopy extension theorem, which here follows by standard arguments from the existence of tubular neighborhoods in our conically smooth theory.